-OH-23D 61-3169 will be located at the LHL Southern FAC Museum project in Anderson S.C.
+OH-23D 61-3169 is located at the LHL Southern FAC Museum project in Anderson S.C.
 Mike "Craig" Clary and Anthony Clary have taken her on!

 In storage at Glendale MAP for future restoration.

 a mystery ship we have not been able to find any clue to it's serial number.
-She remains a donor and future project.
+She remains a donor in Anderson for the restoration of 169

 Bell OH-58A 70-15569 is on loan to LHL.
 Owned by Dave Barron, this ship is being restored to an A model.
 Dave began his aviation career serving as a Aero-scout crewchief and Observer in this type of aircraft.

 This restoration is headed by Scott Hurst.
 While this aircraft was assigned to the flight school at Fort Rucker Ala.
 Scott, an Army trained OH-58 Mechanic and then Pilot flew this very helicopter on his night vision goggle check ride. .

 This Viet Nam veteran huey was mounted on it's display pedestal 30 Oct.
 2017 please stop by to see it at Rio Vista Park Peoria, Az. (it's navigation lights are on at night)